aws/aws-sdk-js-v3/scripts/generate-clients/CODEGEN_STAGING.md

 Use the same changelog format as the changelog in smithy-ts.
 But, always include a mention that the upstream is being updated to `$VERSION`.
 The commits worth mentioning will appear in https://github.com/aws/aws-sdk-js-v3/commits/main/codegen/smithy-aws-typescript-codegen/src/main/java/software/amazon/smithy/aws/typescript/codegen.

+**Important**: Use the same date-based filtering as Part 1 — look at commits between the date of the previous version entry in `codegen/CHANGELOG.md` and today.
+Do not use `$PREV_COMMIT` from `config.js` as the boundary, as that value refers to a smithy-typescript commit, not an aws-sdk-js-v3 commit.

 As with smithy-ts, commits made that are no interest to applications consuming the code generation library may be omitted from the changelogs, as the full revision history is readily available.